 “The law will take its course, and the community can rest assured that no one is above the law.”

-The arrest of the three police officers is the latest in a string of successes for IPID, which has been attempting to reduce the number of lawbreakers in uniform.
+The arrest of the three police officers is the latest in a string of successes for IPID.
+The directorate has been attempting to reduce the number of lawbreakers in uniform.

-IPID has celebrated these consecutive rulings and arrests as evidence that the trend is shifting against officers who abuse their power.
+IPID has commended these consecutive rulings and arrests.
+It said this is evidence that the trend is shifting against officers who abuse their power.